Jasper-1024/block-link-plus/README.md

 ## Usage

+The plugin provides multiple ways to access its features:
+- Right-click menu in editor
+- Command palette
+- Configurable menu items (can be enabled/disabled in settings)

-The usage is completely the same as [copy-block-link](https://github.com/mgmeyers/obsidian-copy-block-link/tree/main).
+The basic usage is the same as [copy-block-link](https://github.com/mgmeyers/obsidian-copy-block-link/tree/main).

 ![image](https://github.com/Jasper-1024/obsidian-block-link-plus/blob/d5ed80a5f370cd1159dfd9669d796583b471dc13/user_case.gif)